Breast Reconstruction (cont.)

 - Find a local Plastic Surgeon in your town

 What are the potential risks associated with breast reconstruction?

 Risks associated with any surgical procedure vary and are dependent on patients' existing medical problems.
 Some patients are at much higher risk for complications, especially patients who have diabetes, obesity, and/or high blood pressure.
-Patients who actively smoke are setting themselves up for major complications post-surgery.
-Patients who have had prior lumpectomy and radiation therapy to the chest are also at a high risk for complications.
-Being at risk for higher rates of complications does not mean that the patient will never have reconstructive surgery, but it may be that the surgical team may elect to “delay” reconstructive surgery.
+Patients who actively smoke are likely to have major complications post-surgery.
+Patients who have had prior lumpectomy and radiation therapy to the chest are also at a higher risk for complications.
+Being at risk for higher rates of complications does not mean that the patient will never have reconstructive surgery, but it may be that the surgical team may elect to delay reconstructive surgery.
 Some lifestyle modifications may also be recommended while preparing for the delayed reconstructive surgery.
-The goal is to set the patient up for success with this process, as reconstructive surgery is a major undertaking and will require multiple procedures.
+The goal is to set the patient up for success with this process, as reconstructive surgery is a major undertaking and may require multiple procedures.